idris-lang/idris-emptycg/README.md

 Idris Empty Code Generator
 --------------------------

-This is an code non-generator for Idris.
+This is a code non-generator for Idris.
 That is, it's a project which builds an idris back end which doesn't actually do anything.
 You can use this as a starting point for a real back end, by: